Gianpi612/HunterVerse-Setup/README.md

 # HunterVerse-Setup
-automatize the PPSSPP setup for HunterVerse
+automatize the PPSSPP setup for HunterVerse - patapon 3